 Access to clean drinking water is not only crucial for the nutrition and health of a steadily growing world population, but also an important economic factor.
 The Sustainable Development Goals examine various facets of water comprehensively throughout its framework, including wastewater reduction, water efficiency and water management.
 The sensitive handling of the scarce resource of water is therefore a future-safe approach - especially at locations in water stressed areas where there are problems with availability, quality and/or access to water.

 As a chemicals company, we rely on water for our production.
-We use it mainly for cooling, as an input material in chemical processes or in the form of steam.
+We use it mainly for cooling (81%), as an input material in chemical processes (17%) or in the form of steam (2%).
 In addition, rivers are an important transportation tool, particularly for our networked sites in Germany.
-Through access to drinking water at our sites, we are also meeting our responsibility to our employees.

 LANXESS Water Stewardship ProgramOur LANXESS water stewardship program consists of three elements as illustrated in the figure below.